WakiMak/trentent.github.io-forked/_posts/2017-01-30-controlup-script-based-action-sba-action-auditing.md

   - PowerShell
   - scripting
 ---
-[ControlUp](http://controlup.com) is a tool we use to monitor our Citrix environment. Â We have multiple people and multiple times actions are runÂ via ControlUp and an easier way to review the actions would be nice. Â ControlUp keeps all machine actions executed by them on the local machine&#8217;s event log. Â To review these logs I decided, what better way than to use ControlUp!
+[ControlUp](http://controlup.com) is a tool we use to monitor our Citrix environment. Â We have multiple people and multiple times actions are runÂ via ControlUp and an easier way to review the actions would be nice. Â ControlUp keeps all machine actions executed by them on the local machine's event log. Â To review these logs I decided, what better way than to use ControlUp!

 The Script Based Action (SBA):

-<pre class="lang:ps decode:true">&lt;#
+<pre class="lang:ps decode:true"><#
     .SYNOPSIS
     This script will return logging information about any ControlUp actions.